pablo-meier/Pablog/frog-sources/posts/2013-11-12-adventures-in-programming-language-bikeshedding.md

-["Greg"][2] opens a great little [bikeshedder][5] on rust-dev, proving that you can wink and "ironically" be aware that you're doing something you might think is uncool in the general sense while still totally doing it, even if you're aware of it (see ["ironic racism"][3]).
-While much less harmful than marginalizing people, he's suggesting in the subject title ("For Great Justice") and his many qualifications ('I am aware that I am jumping into an issue at a point in time that's considered "late in the game".') he seems to be aware that his emails are coming from a place where they probably won't be implemented, but he still just can't help himself but send them.
+["Greg"][2] opens a great little [bikeshedder][5] on rust-dev, proving that you can wink and "ironically" be aware that you're doing something you might think is uncool in the general sense while still totally doing it (see ["ironic racism"][3]).

-I don't mean to be too hard on the guy -- he's cordial, and I don't want to hate too hard on someone who's just loving what they do, and wanting to spread it.
+While much less harmful than marginalizing people, he's suggesting in the subject title ("For Great Justice") and his many qualifications ('I am aware that I am jumping into an issue at a point in time that's considered "late in the game".') that he's aware that his suggestions, no matter how worthy or well-intentioned, are coming from a place where they probably can't or won't be implemented, but he still just can't help himself but send them.

+I don't mean to be too hard on the guy -- he's cordial, and I don't want to hate on someone who's just loving what they do, and wanting to spread it.
 I think the Rust devs did a good job in their responses of giving his requests credence while also declining.
-The thread makes for a cute read if you're not used seeing these things.
+The thread makes for a cute read if you're not used seeing these kinds of discussions.

 <!-- more -->

 ---

 [Yin Wang][1] decides to try to shed light into why FP and OOP are _both_ just wrong.
-I'm guessing the certainty in this statement
+I'm guessing (hoping?) the certainty in this statement

 > Over the years of doing programming languages research, I have seen the answer
 > clearly, so I often find it pointless debating with people on these issues.